Jim Backus: Writing and recording

 Backus and his second wife, Henny Backus, co-wrote several humorous books, including: ...Only When I Laugh, his autobiography, Backus Strikes Back, a memoir, Forgive Us Our Digressions: An Autobiography, and What Are You Doing After the Orgy? — the title taken from a line Backus spoke in the 1965 film John Goldfarb, Please Come Home!
 He also co-wrote the 1971 family film Mooch Goes to Hollywood, about a dog that tries to become a movie star.

-In the late 1950s, he made two novelty 45 rpm records, "Delicious" and "Cave Man".
+In 1958, he made novelty 45 rpm record singles, co-written by Buddy Kaye, "Delicious" (similar to Kaye and T. C. Jones's 1956 "Champagne Cocktails") and "Cave Man".
+In 1959, he made novelty 45 rpm record singles, co-written by Irving Taylor, "I Was A Teenage Reindeer" and "The Office Party".

 In 1974, a full-length comedy LP album was released on the Doré label under the title The Dirty Old Man, with sketches written by Bob Hudson and Ron Landry, who also appear on the album, along with voice-actress Jane Webb.
 Backus also played the voice of God in the recording of Truth of Truths, a 1971 rock opera based on the Bible.

 Television commercials

 Backus acted in several television commercials.
 As Mr. Magoo, he also helped advertise the General Electric line of products over the years.
 In Bowl 'Em Over with GE Bulbs (1963), a Cinécraft Productions sales training film made for the GE Large Lamp Division, Backus introduces the Mr. Magoo Soft White light bulb TV advertising campaign for Fall 1963.
 For the first time, General Electric commercials would be shown in color on prime-time TV shows, including the Tonight Show with Johnny Carson.
 He was also spokesman for La-Z-Boy furniture during the 1970s.
-An example commercial can be heard during the Zero Hour radio program entitled “Lost In Time” broadcast in 1974.
+An example commercial can be heard during Zero Hour radio program episode entitled “Lost In Time” broadcast in 1974.

 In the late 1980s, he was reunited with former co-star Natalie Schafer in an advertisement for Orville Redenbacher's popcorn.
 They reprised their roles from Gilligan's Island, but instead of still being shipwrecked, the setting was a luxurious study or den.
 This would be the final TV appearance for both actors, who were in frail health.
 They also both appeared on Fox's short lived talk show The Late Show with Ross Shafer, along with the rest of the cast of Gilligan's Island, in 1988.